-a) Regulatory framework: The Serbian Parliament adopted the current Law on Genetically Engineered Organisms (GEOs) in May 2009.
+a) REGULATORY FRAMEWORK: The Serbian Parliament adopted the current "Law on GEOs" in May 2009.
 This law, which was published in the Official Gazette No.41/2009, went into effect on June 12, 2009 and it completely banned all trade and commercial cultivation of biotech products.
-The ban was adopted without a risk assessment being done based on a scientific review as required by the WTO, and the law does not provide any mechanism for future products to be reviewed, as there is no transparent science-based risk assessment/approval process.
-Reportedly, eight years ago the MAFWM, drafted a revision to the "Law on GEOs" that incorporates U.S. and EU suggestions to make it more WTO compliant.
-It would create a mechanism for a risk assessment of applications to import or grow biotech crops and products.
-The new law will establish the general framework for regulating biotechnology in Serbia, and ten by-laws will cover the use of GE products in closed systems, the placing of GE products on the market, labeling and traceability, trans-border movement, sampling, authorized laboratories, packaging, transportation and other related issues.
-In addition to these new by-laws, there will be changes in terminology to the four existing by-laws.
-The four by-laws (Rulebooks) that were adopted in 2002 are still in effect, although some of the provisions are not in use under the 2009 law but will become active again once the law is amended.
+The ban was adopted without a risk assessment being done based on a scientific review as required by the WTO, and the law does not provide any mechanism for future products to be reviewed as there is no transparent science-based risk assessment/approval process.

+Reportedly, since 2010, the MAFWM has drafted several versions of a revised "Law on GEOs" that incorporates U.S. and EU suggestions to make it more WTO compliant.
+The latest version of revised "Law on GEOs" was prepared in May 2018 but has never been submitted through an approval process.
+The new draft law includes the creation of a mechanism for a risk assessment of applications to import or grow GE crops their products.
+It will establish the general framework for regulating biotechnology in Serbia.
+Additionally, there are ten new by-laws covering a variety of topics (see below).
+There will also be changes in terminology to the four existing by-laws (Rulebooks) that were adopted in 2002.
+These Rulebooks are still in effect, although some of the provisions are not in use under the 2009 law but will become active again once the law is amended.